Home

 S5. wiring change to allow switching converter/charger off

-S6. relocation of smoke detector
+S6. change of type, and relocation of, smoke detector

 S7. rewiring light in bathroom